 The Research Reflection Essay or responses to the STEM Reflection Questions is the most important part of your application.
 Please note that due to the nature of this award, this portion of your submission is heavily weighted, and therefore we encourage you to provide us with a thoughtful and thorough reflection of your research experience.

 The research process will vary by discipline, and not every student will interact with library staff, services, and collections in the same way.
 While the traditional text-based academic genre of the research paper may have more obvious library connections, we encourage students engaged in other kinds of research to think carefully and creatively about how you have searched for, evaluated, and synthesized various information sources throughout your overall research journey.
 Your lab or field research is likely grounded in a comprehensive literature review, how did gathering and processing that information reinforce or change your research methods in the lab or field?
 Your research may have culminated in a performance or exhibit, likely informed by background investigation and inquiry; if so, how is that reflected in the final product?

 Carefully review the ALURA Evaluation Rubric so that you know what the selection committee will be looking for in your Reflection Essay.

 Meet with your subject librarian to discuss how to write an effective, award-winning Reflection Essay.

 Each student application must include a Faculty Statement of Support as part of the application package.
 Your expert disciplinary assessment is an important consideration in the evaluation process.
 In your letter of support please specifically comment upon quality (including merit within the discipline and student ability); student engagement with library staff, services, and collections; and their collaboration with faculty, peers, and/or community experts in developing and completing the project.

-We also ask that you commit to attending the Award Ceremony on Thursday, April 6, 2017, 4-5:30pm.
+We also ask that you commit to attending the Award Ceremony in April.
 At that ceremony student winners and their faculty sponsors speak about the research project and their experience of the research process.